rach7777/monax-may/_includes/home-content/home-block1-smarterworld.md

 ### Toward a Smarter World

-Good technology increases human potential.
-It empowers individuals to better perform tasks.
+Good technology empowers individuals to better perform tasks.
 It improves organizational processes which scale tasks.
 It enables management of increasingly complex tasks.

+Leveraging good technology to work toward a smarter world entails iteratively observing a situation, defining a problem, determining a solution, and testing the result.
+Over and over again.

+The faster we iterate, the more resilient our solutions will be.
+The more precise our problem definitions, the more effective our solutions will be.
+The more rigorous our testing is, the more certain our solutions will be.

-A smarter world needs less emphasis on data hoarding and more emphasis on data utility.
-A smarter world requires a reevaluation of how individuals effectively participate in business processes.
-A smarter world evolves from a participatory architecture which self-manages complex, data-driven interactions.
+A smarter world demands less data hoarding and more data utility.
+It requires effective participation in business processes.
+It evolves to self-manage complexity.

-Eris Industries builds this architecture.
+#### Eris Industries builds this architecture.
+We'd love for you to join us.